ryantd42/NY-Legislative-Git/2023/S2821B-2023/bill.md

- three,  shall  be one-half of the employee's average weekly wage, but in no case shall such benefit exceed ninety-five dollars nor be  less  than twenty  dollars;  except  that  if the employee's average weekly wage is
+ three,  shall  be one-half of the employee's average weekly wage, but in no case shall such benefit exceed ninety-five dollars nor be  less  than twenty  dollars;  except  that  if the employee's average weekly wage is less than twenty dollars, the benefit shall be such average weekly wage.
- S. 2821  6

- less than twenty dollars, the benefit shall be such average weekly wage.
  The weekly benefit which the disabled employee is  entitled  to  receive for  disability  commencing  on  or  after  July first, nineteen hundred seventy and prior to July first, nineteen hundred seventy-four shall  be one-half  of  the  employee's  average weekly wage, but in no case shall such benefit  exceed  seventy-five  dollars  nor  be  less  than  twenty dollars;  except that if the employee's average weekly wage is less than twenty dollars the benefit shall be such average weekly  wage.
-For any period of disability less than a full week, the benefits  payable  shall be  calculated  by  dividing  the  weekly  benefit  by the number of the employee's normal work days per week and multiplying the quotient by the number of normal work days in such  period  of  disability.
+For  any period  of  disability less than a full week, the benefits payable shall be calculated by dividing the  weekly  benefit  by  the  number  of  the employee's normal work days per week and multiplying the quotient by the
+ S. 2821--A  6

+ number  of  normal  work  days  in such period of disability.
 The weekly benefit for a disabled employee who is concurrently eligible  for  bene- fits  in  the employment of more than one covered employer shall, within the maximum and minimum herein provided, be (I) one-half of the total of the  employee's  average  weekly  wages  received  from all such covered employers, OR (II) FOR DISABILITY COMMENCING ON OR AFTER JANUARY  FIRST,